Vasectomy in Long Island, NY

 This is the preferred approach for Dr. Peters

-Dr. Peters will typically use “Needle Free” injector that injects a fine “jet stream” of liquid anesthetic (lidocaine).
+Dr. Peters will typically use “Scalpel Free” injector that injects a fine “jet stream” of liquid anesthetic (lidocaine).
 The stream is typically the size of a hair follicle, and is virtually painless.
-It is ideal for patients with a fear of needles.
+It is ideal for patients with a fear of sharp objects.

 Dr. Peters is then able to access the vas deferens through one small hole in the midline of the scrotum.